Ceasar/Encyclopedia/src/reicher_1969.rst

 - It is interesting to note that regardless of precue, the order of performance was consistent (though not the degree), namely: 1W, 1L, 1Q, 2W, 2L, 2Q.

+  Note: Q stands for quadrigram.

 - The authors admit the possibility that words are recognized better than single letters because words take up more relative space in the display.
-This must be false though recognition of performance of 1L was better than 1Q.
+This must be insignificant though, since recognition performance of 1L was better than 1Q.

-- Even if the above fact was not significant, we can see that some other variable must be affecting the data, otherwise recognition performance of (1W and 1Q) and (2W and 2Q) should be identical.
+- Regardless of the above, we can see that some other variable must be affecting the data, otherwise recognition performance of (1W and 1Q) and (2W and 2Q) should be identical.

-- This is especially interesting, because subjects were more accurate in their responses when the items formed a word *even though either response alternative would have formed a valid word*.
+- It is interesting to note that subjects were more accurate in their responses when the items formed a word *even though either response alternative would have formed a valid word*.

 Glossary
 ================================================================================